paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 - the token program owns token accounts which - inside their `data` field - hold [relevant information](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/state.rs#L86)
 - the token program also owns token mint accounts with [relevant data](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/state.rs#L86)
 - each token account holds a reference to their token mint account, thereby stating which token mint they belong to
-- the token program allows the (user space) owner of a token account to transfer its ownership to another address
+- the token program allows the authority of a token account to transfer its ownership to another address
 - All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the data field which is solely meant for user space information
 :::